emarsden/pg-el/doc/src/API.md

 database.
 If an error occurs during the execution of the forms, a ROLLBACK instruction is executed.

-    (pg-connect dbname user [password host port tls-options]) -> con
+    (pg-connect-plist dbname user &key password host port tls-options direct-tls server-variant protocol-version) -> con

-Connect to the database `DBNAME` on `HOST` (defaults to localhost) at `PORT` (defaults to 5432) via TCP/IP and authenticate as `USER` with `PASSWORD`.
+Connect to the database `DBNAME` on `HOST` (defaults to localhost) at `PORT` (defaults to 5432) via TCP/IP and authenticate as `USER` with `PASSWORD`. `PASSWORD` may be a string, or a zero-argument lambda function which returns the password as a string (this makes it possible to use the auth-source functionality in Emacs).
 This library currently supports SCRAM-SHA-256 authentication (the default method from PostgreSQL version 14 onwards), MD5 authentication and cleartext password authentication.

 This function also sets the output date type to `ISO` and initializes our type parser tables.

 If `tls-options` is non-NIL, attempt to establish an encrypted connection to PostgreSQL by passing `tls-options` to Emacs function `gnutls-negotiate`. `tls-options` is a Common-Lisp style